mmelas/cassandra-microservices/README.md

 ### Troubleshooting

-#### X Exiting due to MK_USAGE: Due to networking limitations of driver docker on darwin, ingress addon is not supported'
+#### Exiting due to MK_USAGE: Due to networking limitations of driver docker on darwin, ingress addon is not supported'

 This is caused due to network limiting the docker deamon, to fix it just replace the `minikube start` in the `startCluster.sh` script with
 `minikube start --vm=true`